 Balloon-like sacs or pouches called diverticula can form in the wall of the large intestine (also known as the colon).
 Diverticula of the colon form when the inner layers of the bowel protrude through weak spots in the outer muscular layers.
 This condition is called diverticulosis.
 When the pouches become infected, it becomes a more serious problem called diverticulitis.

 While some cases of diverticulitis can be relatively minor, it may also be a sign of a more serious underlying condition.
-At Memorial Hermann, our affiliated physicians have experience diagnosing and treating patients with complications arising from diverticulitis, including, if necessary, performing specialized abdominal surgery.
+At Memorial Hermann, our affiliated general surgeons have experience diagnosing and treating patients with complications arising from diverticulitis, including, if necessary, performing specialized abdominal surgery.

 Medical experts are not certain of the exact causes of diverticula in the colon, but research suggests a low-fiber diet may be a factor.
 Without fiber to add bulk to the stool, the colon has to work harder than normal to push stool forward.
 The strain from this exertion may cause pouches to form in weak spots along the colon.